-Quality of healthcare delivery provided by healthcare practitioners has been a major drive for patient satisfaction over the years.
-Meanwhile most healthcare practitioners still pay little attention to meeting the requirements of their patients.
+Figure 2.2: Healthcare be ehaviour and ef fects on patie nts' health.
+33 Figure 4.1 l Patients Perce otion of Quality of Services provided by Nurses 47 to meeting the requirements of their patients.
 Studies have shown that patients receive poor treatment in their attempt to seek for medical care (Reis et al, 2005).
 Understanding patients' problem and providing satisfaction is important as patients perceive quality of healthcare delivery from the kind of reception and treatment given to them.
 Patients who perceive poor quality of healthcare delivery in their dissatisfied state may decide to seek for complementary and alternative medicine (Traditional Medicine) and self-medication (Kim, 2015).
-The objective of the study was to assess the quality of healthcare delivery provided by healthcare practitioners from patients' perspectives.
-The study was quantitative using cross-sectional survey design to determine satisfaction with quality of healthcare delivery.
-Data were collected from 120 respondents.
-A descriptive and inferential analysis was conducted using Microsoft Excel and Statistical Package for Social Sciences (SPSS).
-The finding revealed 107(89%) of the respondents representing the majority specified that good quality of service was provided by the healthcare practitioners.
+The objective of the study is to assess the quality of healthcare delivery provided by healthcare practitioners from patients' perspectives.
+The study was quantitative using crosssectional survey design to determine satisfaction with quality of healthcare delivery.
+Data was collected from 120 respondents out of 145 semi-structured questionnaires administered.
+A systematic sample technique under the probability sampling method was used to avoid impacting on the outcome.
+A descriptive and inferential analysis were conducted using Microsoft Excel and Statistical Package for Social Sciences (SPSS).
+The finding indicated 107(89%) of the respondents representing the majority specified that quality of service was provided by the healthcare practitioners.
 Also majority of the respondents 75(62.5) are satisfied with the overall attitude and 117(97.5) have intension to seek for medical attention at the Garden City Hospital and Anwiam Hospital in Asokore Mampong where the study was conducted.
 However, others still had concerns so it was recommended that a survey should be conducted twice every year and healthcare providers must be allowed to be evaluated by patients so that management can relate their work output to patients' satisfaction.